upalbhattacharya/onto_pop_llm_which_factors_matter/prompt_templates/README.md

 The generic template for 0 shot and n shot prompts can be found in [0_shot.md](0_shot.md) and [n_shot.md](n_shot.md) respectively.
-Fields in braces `{}` represent values to be filled with variables in backticks
+Fields in braces `{}` represent values to be filled.
+Several values that can be used to populate a field are separate by forward slashes `/` (e.g. 4 types of domain contextualization).

+`ontology-description` in the templates represent the description provided for the domain contextualization variant for each ontology.

 The **EXACT** prompts used for each combination of prompting approach, LLM, ontology and domain contextualization can be found in the `system_message`